-In some cases the packaging may need to contain information on the quantity per unit volume and also on the total quantity per total volume.
+In some cases the packaging may need to contain information on both the quantity per unit volume and on the total quantity per total volume.
 The total quantity per total volume can be particularly important for safety reasons for injectable products and other medicines available in solution or suspension.

-Different strengths of the same medicinal product should be expressed in the same manner: for example 250mg, 500mg, 750mg, 1000mg and NOT 1g.
-Trailing zeros should not appear (2.5mg and NOT 2.50mg).
-The use of decimal points should be avoided where these can be easily removed (i.e. 250 mg is acceptable whereas 0.25 g is not).
-The decimal point need not be centred, provided that if a full stop is used it is clearly visible.
+Different strengths of the same medicinal product should be expressed in the same manner: for example 250 mg, 500 mg, 750 mg, 1000 mg and NOT 1 g.
+Trailing zeros should not appear (2.5 mg and NOT 2.50 mg).
+The use of decimal points (or comma) should be avoided where these can be removed (i.e. 250 mg is acceptable whereas 0.25 g is not).
 For safety reasons it is important that micrograms is spelt out in full and not abbreviated.
-However, in certain instances where this poses a practical problem which cannot be solved by using a smaller point size then abbreviated forms may be used, if justified and there are no safety concerns.
+However, in certain instances where this poses a practical problem which cannot be solved by using a smaller type size then abbreviated forms may be used, if justified and if there are no safety concerns.